 What Are My Plans for the Rest of the Kit?

 The existing Corsair iCUE 100i Capellix Elite is still nicer than the MSI one I got with the bundle, however, because I don’t have the box/accessories it came with, I would need a $12 AMD CPU Adapter Bracket and Standoffs so I can reuse it for the 9800X3D.
-The same goes for the case, which is objectively inferior to my Corsair 4000D.
+The same goes for the Corsair 3500x case, which is objectively inferior to my Corsair 4000D (more on that below).

 Although it will be more work, I figured the best long-term solution would be to put my old Intel System in the new case, which I could keep around as a spare… maybe use it as a server!